Frequently Asked Questions

 getNote) using API credentials that only have basic access, a PERMISSION_DENIED error will occur.
 If you feel your API key needs full access to the user’s account, contact developer support to have your API key modified.

 I want to do some testing with a Premium account, can I upgrade my account on Sandbox?

 Absolutely.
-Contact developer support and include the username on Sandbox you’d like upgraded to premium and we’ll upgrade the account for you.
+Request here and include the username on Sandbox you’d like upgraded to premium and we’ll upgrade the account for you.

 Why can't I delete a (note, notebook, tag)?

 Despite being defined in the Evernote API reference, calling any of the functions beginning with

 PERMISSION_DENIED error.
 These functions will permanently remove their respective parameters from the user’s Evernote account and are not available to third-party developers.
 You can, however, call